-Works fine but syncing across devices usually involves entrusting yourself to their cloud infrastructure, and usually doesn’t sync across platforms, e.g from Windows to Linux to macOS to android and back.
+Works fine but syncing across devices usually involves entrusting yourself to their cloud infrastructure, and usually doesn’t work across platforms, e.g from Windows to Linux to macOS to android and back.
 So if you are stuck to just e.g. Windows or whatever this might be advisable.
 This doesn’t work for me.

 lastpass runs on every platform, browsers, phones, Linux, Windows, Mac.
-However the product is closed-source and inscrutable and they have headquarters in the USA, so they have limited ability to resist pressure from casual data harvesting from the American spook apparatus.
+The product is closed-source and inscrutable and they have headquarters in the USA, so they have limited ability to resist pressure from casual data harvesting from the American spook apparatus.
 Also I don’t really trust this company, since their other high-profile product, Xmarks, is so horrible.
 They claim to be host-safe, though, and this may be true.
 Their security process seems flaky.

 zx2c4 pass) is the unixiest

 thing here; it GPG-encrypts everything in text files.